About Seton Hall Law's PILRAP

 To make entry into a public interest career easier, Seton Hall Law School created a Public Interest Loan Repayment Assistance Program (PILRAP).
 PILRAP loans offer graduates interested in public interest law the ability to receive a low-interest loan from Seton Hall Law to assist the participant in making payments on his or her student loans.

 PILRAP is available to those who are employed as an attorney with a qualifying public interest organization.
 A qualifying public interest organization is defined as a not-for-profit organization that provides, directly or through public policy efforts, advocacy advancing the interests of those traditionally underserved by the legal system, or an organization (whether government or not-for-profit) that provides constitutionally mandated services to criminal defendants.
 It is also limited to those with demonstrated financial need, as evidenced by educational debt and available financial resources.
 The PILRAP loan amount is determined by the graduate’s level of indebtedness and the adjusted gross income and assets of the graduate and his or her spouse (if applicable).
-The maximum qualifying income for the 2012 period is $60,000.
+The maximum qualifying income is $60,000.
 The funding available for PILRAP is limited.
 In the event funding is not available to fully fund all eligible applicants, a committee appointed by the Associate Dean will allocate the available funding in a manner that maximizes the goals of the program.

 The updated PILRAP application is posted @ November 1 annually, and is due on November 30.